Mirantis-PS/gitops-helper/README.md

 - The templated repository of the [k0rdent-gitops](https://github.com/Mirantis-PS/k0rdent-fluxcd-template/) repository checked out locally

 ## Usage
-To create a managed cluster configuration, run the following command from within the checked out GitOps repository
+To create a managed cluster configuration, you need to

-1.
+1. Run the gitops-helper tool using Docker
     ```sh
     docker run -it -v $(pwd):/repo ghcr.io/mirantis-ps/gitops-helper:main create managed-cluster
     ```